 In the event of a dental emergency, please call our office at 757.982.8467.
 Our dentists will help schedule an appointment for you as soon as possible if necessary to address your particular emergency.
 It is important to receive dental care after a dental injury or trauma in order to prevent further damage or complications.

-Dr. J. Ryland Gwaltney, Dr. Steve Gwaltney, and Dr. Whitney Gwaltney are dedicated to helping patients receive the dental care they need when an unexpected emergency occurs or you are experiencing sudden tooth pain or discomfort.
+Dr. J. Ryland Gwaltney, Dr. Steve Gwaltney, and Dr. Whitney Gwaltney are dedicated to helping patients receive the general dentistry services they need when an unexpected emergency occurs or you are experiencing sudden tooth pain or discomfort.

 Emergency Dental Services